hds/hegdenu.net/content/posts/understanding-async-await-4.md

 Let's look at an example sequence diagram of how it would be used.

-We'll just use a single produce and single consumer to understand the async/await part better
+We'll just use a single produce and single consumer to understand the async/await part better.

 ![Sequence diagram of an mpmc channel.
 A main task creates a channel and then sends the receiver to a task to loop over receiving. the sender is sent to a different task to send 2 values.](/img/understanding-async-await-4/mpmc_api-sequence_diagram.svg)

+(code that implements this sequence can be found on GitHub: [channel_halves.rs](https://github.com/hds/hegdenu.net/blob/main/resources/understanding-async-await/src/bin/channel_halves.rs))

 Our main task calls `channel(1)` and gets the sender and receiver back.